 Those of us who aren’t elite runners are lucky.
 When we foul up a race, to the extent anyone else notices, we can say, “It just wasn’t my day” or “I couldn’t hang with the pace for some reason,” and people accept these explanations without judgment.
 But if you happen to be fast or a key member on a highly regarded team, and you have a not-your-day on which you just can’t hang, other people notice.

 Shalane Flanagan is one professional runner unlikely accused of not bringing it when it counts.
 She has won six U.S. titles each on all three standard surfaces (track, road and cross-country).
-At 36 and still going strong, her string of records, medals and dominant wins obscure the fact that her high-school and college cross-country careers were marked by rare but significant struggles.
+At 36 and still going strong—as seen by her 2017 New York City Marathon win—her string of records, medals and dominant wins obscure the fact that her high-school and college cross-country careers were marked by rare but significant struggles.

 Despite establishing herself as a supreme talent as a 10th-grader at Marblehead High School in Massachusetts, Flanagan never advanced past the Foot Locker Northeast Regional Championship, fading to 20th as a junior with a gastrointestinal illness and wobbling to a DNF as a senior—when she was among the favorites to not just win but go on to claim the national title—after charging through the first mile at a suicidal pace.